 - When you change or add an end user or recipient for the recorded information or information derived from it

-In summary; if in doubt over whether to conduct a PIA, consider the nature and scope of the surveillance camera activities and the potential to impact upon an individual’s privacy.
+In summary; if in doubt over whether to conduct a Privacy Impact Assessment, consider the nature and scope of the surveillance camera activities and the potential to impact upon an individual’s privacy.
 Make sure you are redacting CCTV images when releasing them as part of a Subject Access Request (SAR).
 Pixelate by Ocucon is an easy to use video redaction software, learn more about it here.

-Scroll down to view the checklist we created and right click to save so that you can use this checklist for your own business!
+Scroll down to view the Privacy Impact Assessment Checklist we created and right click to save so that you can use this checklist for your own business!